kizuhane/generate-html-template-from-database/README.md

 **images** - to link image you need to prefix image name with `image:`, `{{image:image_name.jpg}}`

 ### output
-base on csv file named `inputDatabase.csv` in `input/database` directory, create folder in `output` directory named like in csv file in column model and generate *text based file* (html as default) from colum template and `assets` folder with all images for this description.
+Base on csv file named `inputDatabase.csv` in `input/database` directory, create folder in `output` directory named like in csv file in column model and generate *text based file* (html as default) from colum template and `assets` folder with all images for this description.
 To change file type for generated output in config file `config/default.json` change `export.extension` to preferred extension.

 #### example
-in `/input/example` are place example files for demonstration, copy csv files to `/input/database`, copy image folder to `/input/images` and run program to see demonstration.
+In `/input/example` are place example files for demonstration, copy csv files to `/input/database`, copy image folder to `/input/images` and run program to see demonstration.

 **Main database**